Complete resource pooling of a load balancing policy for a network of battery swapping stations: Unlimited number of charging points for single station system

 \section{Unlimited number of charging points for single station system}

 A related setting involves the case where there are an unlimited number of charging points ($F=\infty$) and also an unlimited number of swapping servers $G=\infty$.
 Comparing these results to the performance of a related system where $G < \infty$ and the charging points scaled as in~\eqref{eq:QEDscalingSingleBSSModel} provides good insight into the significance of the effect of these resources.
-The number of spare batteries remains set as under the QED policy, i.e.
+The number of spare batteries remains as before, i.e.